dse/cheat-sheets/javascript.md

 ## Ways to Convert Things to Strings

+...and to check what types of objects they are, for varying definitions of *type*.

 ```
                         Object.prototype.
 JSON.stringify(x)               typeof x
                         toString.apply(x)       x.toString() or String(x) or "" + x                             x.toJSON();